12. Divert Food Waste from the Landfill

 WHY IT’S IMPORTANT

-Composting is important to reducing carbon emissions and limiting the size of our landfills.
+Composting is important to reducing carbon emissions and preserving the capacity of our landfills.
 The U.S. Environmental Protection Agency (EPA) estimates that 20-30% of what we throw away at home could instead be composted.
-Food rotting in the landfill releases methane gas, which is roughly 84 times more potent as a heat-trapping gas (over the course of 20 years) than carbon dioxide, according to the IPCC’s Fifth Assessment Report.
-Additionally, when food is composted, it sequesters carbon back into the ground and acts as a carbon sink.
-Composting also creates nutrient-rich soil, which eliminates the need for synthetic fertilizer.
-Healthy soils better absorb water which reduces runoff, leading to less toxins making their way into the water.
-Composting, when done correctly, can make a HUGE difference.
-If you can’t compost, there are other ways to achieve this Best Practice – so pick what works best!
+Food rotting in the landfill releases methane gas, which is roughly 84 times more potent as a heat trapping gas than carbon dioxide over the course of 20 years, according to the IPCC’s Fifth Assessment Report.
+Additionally, when food is composted, it sequesters carbon back into the ground, acting as a carbon sink.
+Composting also creates a nutrient-rich soil amendment, reducing the need for synthetic fertilizer.
+Healthy soils better absorb water, which reduces runoff, leading to fewer toxins making their way into the water.
+Composting, when done correctly, can make a huge difference.

 HOW TO DO IT